ConfettiFX/The-Forge/README.md

 The Forge is a cross-platform rendering framework supporting
 - PC
-  * Windows 10 / 7
+  * Windows 10
      * with DirectX 12 / Vulkan 1.1
      * with DirectX Ray Tracing API
-     * DirectX 11 Fallback Layer for Windows 7 support
+     * DirectX 11 Fallback Layer for older Windows paltforms
   * Linux Ubuntu 18.04 LTS with Vulkan 1.1 and RTX Ray Tracing API
 - Android Pie or higher with
   * Vulkan 1.1
   * OpenGL ES 2.0 fallback for large scale business application frameworks
-- macOS / iOS / iPad OS with Metal 2.2 and M1 support
+- macOS / iOS / iPad OS with Metal 2.2, Intel and Apple processor support
 - Quest 2 using Vulkan 1.1
 - XBOX One / XBOX One X / XBOX Series S/X *
 - PS4 / PS4 Pro *